Bachelor of Science in Psychology and Human Services Completion Program

 - Completed William James College Undergraduate Program Application for Admission

 - Personal Statement: A reflective essay that describes (1) your experiences and persons who influenced your decision to study the field of human services and (2) what you hope to accomplish with your bachelor’s degree.
-Please format your essay using size 12 Times New Roman font with double spacing and one inch (or 2.54 cm) margins.
 The recommended maximum length of your essay is 500 words.

-- Official transcripts, sent directly to the WJC Admissions Office from each accredited institution attended
+- Official transcripts, sent directly to the William James College Admissions Office from each accredited institution attended

 Send all application materials to: